Father Callahan: Song of Susannah

-Immediately after the events of the previous book, the ka-tet regroups in Callahan's house, where they lay down their plans of action; Roland and Eddie would follow Susannah to New York while Jake and Callahan would be sent to Maine, in order to visit Calvin Tower (the man who saved Callahan from the Hitler Brothers) as well as Stephen King, in order to ensure that the remaining books are written.
-While there, Callahan planned on questioning King about his existence, but something goes wrong when the door is opened.
-The group is uncontrollably sucked through and separated, with Roland and Eddie ending up in Maine and Jake, Callahan, and Oy landing in New York City in the year 1999.
+Immediately after the events of the previous book, the ka-tet regroups in Callahan's house, where they lay down their plans of action; Roland and Eddie would follow Susannah to New York while Jake and Callahan would be sent to Maine in 1977, intending to visit Calvin Tower (the man who saved Callahan from the Hitler Brothers) as well as Stephen King, in order to ensure that the latter will finish writing the chronicle of the Dark Tower.
+Callahan plans to question King about his existence, but something goes wrong when the door is opened.
+The group is uncontrollably sucked through and separated, with Roland and Eddie ending up in Maine and Jake, Callahan, and Oy thrown to New York City in 1999.

 The trio lands violently in the middle of a busy street, and Oy is very nearly run down by a speeding cab.
 Preventing a potentially deadly response from an angry Jake, Callahan beats down the aggressive driver and bribes him (before Jake had the opportunity to shoot him), and they remove themselves from the scene.

 Thanks to Jake's psychic connection with Susannah, they find the hotel where Susannah/Mia left Black Thirteen.
 They attempt to remove it safely, but it awakens and forces them both to their knees, urging them to murder each other.
 They nearly succumb to the suicidal whisperings, but Callahan uses his restored faith to silence the orb, putting it back into its slumber and saving their lives.

-In search of a safe storage place, he and Jake move Black Thirteen to a long-term storage locker underneath the World Trade Center, with the hope that either it will stay dormant or Roland will at some point come to destroy it (rather aptly, they comment on how a building falling on it might destroy it, foreshadowing that the future terrorist attack will be the end of the crystal ball).
+Callahan and Jake place Black Thirteen to a long-term storage locker underneath the World Trade Center, buying enough time to store it until 2002.
+Their hope is that either it will remain dormant or that Roland will arrive at some point to destroy it.
+As they depart, they comment on how Black Thirteen might be destroyed if the buildings collapsed on top of it, foreshadowing that the future terrorist attack will either shatter or forever bury the artifact.

 They go to the Dixie Pig, the restaurant stronghold of the Low Men and vampires where Susannah is being held, where they prepare to ambush the unknown forces within.